 What is SPARC?

-It is a research conference designed to facilitate personal and professional enrichment as both undergraduate and graduate students share their papers and projects in a 10 min presentation.
+It is a research conference designed to facilitate personal and professional enrichment as both undergraduate and graduate students share their papers and projects in 10 minute presentations.

 Who can participate in SPARC?